Afshin-A/Obsidian/CS/Databases/SQL.md

 HAVING COUNT(*) >= 2
 ```

-First, the where clause creates a table where all ages are >= 50
+1. The where clause creates a table where all ages are >= 50
-We then group the results by county
+2. We group the results by county
-Then, aggregate function count is called on each group.
+3. We aggregate function `count` is called on each group.
 The result is stored in a variable for each sub-group.
-The having clause filters the groups based on that variable.
+4. The having clause filters the groups based on that variable.
 Any group with a count of less than 2 is eliminated.
-Finally, the SELECT clause creates the columns for each group.
+5. Finally, the SELECT clause creates the columns for each group.

 ```sql